 A Child Has a Sense of Social Justice

 Any educating must be guided by the basic qualities inherent in every child: faith and trust, wonder and reverence, and self-forgetful surrender.
-These qualities of the true child actually reveal to us what man’s true nature should be.
+These qualities of the true child actually reveal to us what humanity’s true nature should be.

 A Child is an Individual

 We cannot mold our children to conform to our own wishes.
 The only true service to our children is to help them become what they already are in God’s thoughts.
-Each child is a thought in the mind of God, and we should not try to mold a child according to our own ideas for his development.
+Each child is a thought in the mind of God, and we should not try to mold a child according to our own ideas for that child's development.
 That would not be true service to the child.
-We will be able to do that service only if in each child we grasp the thought God has had for this very child from all Eternity, and still has and will always hold to.
+We will be able to do that service only if in each child we grasp the thought God has had for this very child from all eternity, and still has and will always hold to.
 This thought of God is the holy “Thou Shalt” for this child.
 God knows what this child is meant to be.
-This is the service of the Church, of the parents, of all of us: to allow the child to become what this particular child is meant to be according to God’s original thought.
+This is the service of the church, of the parents, of all of us: to allow the child to become what this particular child is meant to be according to God’s original thought.
 And here again, we need the religious intuition that enables us to grasp this thought of God, as yet apparently hidden from us – to grasp it more and more clearly from day to day, from moment to moment, from year to year.
 Then the molding of the child is not something we undertake.
 Rather, our service consists precisely in helping with the molding God has in mind.
 That is the secret of service.